justinjudefernandes/Email-Security-Phishing-Analysis-in-Microsoft-Defender/README.md

 Configure and validate Microsoft Defender for Office 365 email security controls, investigate phishing activity, enrich indicators using threat intelligence and OSINT, and document incident response actions and security control improvements.

 ## 📊 Project Overview:
-This project focuses on implementing Safe Links and Safe Attachments policies in Microsoft Defender for Office 365, validating email protection controls, investigating a phishing email, analyzing email headers, performing OSINT on indicators of compromise (IOCs), and documenting incident response actions.
+Configured and validated Microsoft Defender for Office 365 Safe Links and Safe Attachments policies, investigated a phishing email, analyzed message headers, enriched IOCs using threat intelligence and OSINT, and documented response actions and security recommendations.

 ### 🧰 Tools Used:
 - Microsoft Defender for Office 365